Custody is awarded in accordance with the best interests of the child.

 The court may issue an order for joint custody over the objections of one of the parents if the court believes that joint custody is in the child’s best interests.
 Joint custody will not be awarded if significant domestic violence exists, or if there has been a significant history of domestic violence.

-Before an award is made granting joint custody, the parents must submit to the court a proposed parenting plan.
+Before an award is made granting joint custody, Arizona custody laws say the parents must submit to the court a proposed parenting plan.
 The parenting plan must include at least the following elements:

 Each parent’s rights and responsibilities for the personal care of the child and for decisions in areas such as education, health care, and religious training.